 1. Climate Curious, by environmentalist David Siegel: What he learned about climate change.
 (This is his web site.)

 2. PragerU: What Science Reveals About Climate Change (a series of five-minute videos by top experts).

-4. IQ2US Debate: Is Global Warming A Crisis? (video).
-A 2007 televised debate between three top climate experts on each side, which is still surprisingly timely. ↑
+6. IQ2US Debate: Is Global Warming A Crisis? (video).
+2007 televised debate between three top climate experts on each side, which is still surprisingly timely. ↑

 Amicus brief: ↑